The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Discussion

-\textbf{(5) How can media literacy be encouraged without exposing users to misinformation?} Approaches to increase media literacy are often based on a display of misinformation with additional reference to comprehensible indicators or debunking - in this case, the user is still exposed to the misinformation.
-Studies suggest that even with a simultaneous warning, the misinformation content may be remembered at a later point in time which speaks for less exposure to misinformation \citep{grady_nevertheless_2021}.
+\textbf{(5) How can media literacy be encouraged without exposing users to misinformation?} Approaches to increase media literacy are often based on a display of misinformation with additional reference to comprehensible indicators or debunking.
+Nevertheless, in this case, the user is still exposed to the misinformation.
+Studies suggest that even with a simultaneous warning, the misinformation content may be remembered at a later point in time, which speaks for less exposure to misinformation \citep{grady_nevertheless_2021} {and constitutes an effect that is controversially discussed in literature \citep{sanderson_listening_2023}}.
 However, users tend to feel reactance and paternalism when content is hidden or deleted \citep{kirchner_countering_2020}.
 How can media literacy be trained within misinformation interventions without continuing to expose users to misinformation?

 \textbf{(6) Can vulnerable people profit from the general findings of participants with high media literacy?
 How can we reach vulnerable people with official tools?} The bias toward U.S. adults and college students as study participants continues to be striking.
 Since not all individuals are equally affected by misinformation \citep{shrestha_online_2020}, but rather particularly vulnerable groups exist, the inclusion of individuals with lower levels of media literacy in the iterative design and evaluation process of the interventions is essential.
-Initial approaches are already moving in this direction \citep{axelsson_learning_2021}.
-How can the findings be applied to vulnerable people (see Section \ref{sec:methodologicaloverviews}; e.g., older people \citep{sakhnini_review_2022}, children, teenagers \citep{axelsson_learning_2021}, non-native speakers)?
+Initial approaches are already moving in this direction \citep{axelsson_learning_2021}. {Still, researchers are often challenged with conducting user studies outside of the university bubble with convenience samples of participants, as particularly studies with children and teenagers in the context of misinformation come with additional ethical questions and recruiting challenges.
+For instance, confronting adolescents with misleading information during a user study is a sensible task that needs thorough consideration.} How can the findings be applied to vulnerable people (see Section \ref{sec:methodologicaloverviews}; e.g., older people \citep{sakhnini_review_2022}, children, teenagers \citep{axelsson_learning_2021, skipper_but_2023}, non-native speakers)?
 How can these target groups be meaningfully integrated into the iterative design and evaluation process?

 With our systematic literature review we hope to provide a starting point for cross-disciplinary debates and knowledge exchange, as well as an inspiration for future research.